-- c.
+- a.
+Cold.
+The sample shall be conditioned by being exposed to a temperature of -20° C ± 2° C for a period of not less than four (4) hours, nor more than twenty-four (24) hours. - b.
 Heat.
-The sample shall be conditioned by being exposed to a temperature of $50 \pm 2^{\circ}$ C for a period of not less than four (4) hours, or more than twenty-four (24) hours. - d.
+The sample shall be conditioned by being exposed to a temperature of 50° C ± 2° C for a period of not less than four (4) hours, nor more than twenty-four (24) hours. - c.
 Wet.
-The sample shall be conditioned by being continuously sprayed with water at a temperature of 25 ±5° C for a period of not less than four (4) hours, or more than twenty-four (24) hours.
-This spray shall be directed at the helmet's external surfaces.
+The sample shall be conditioned by being continuously sprayed with water at a temperature of 25° C \pm 5° C for a period of not less than four (4) hours, nor more than twentyfour (24) hours.
+All of the helmets external surfaces shall be wetted continuously throughout the spray cycle.
 The helmet shall not be subjected to total immersion.